space-ros/docs/source/index.rst

 * :doc:`How-to Guides<How-To-Guides>` -- Quick answers to "How do I...?" questions
 * :doc:`Related Projects <Related-Projects>` -- A list of projects that Space ROS relies on and pointers to more information
 * :doc:`Contributing <The-Space-ROS-Project/Contributing>` -- How to contribute to the project
-* :doc:`Project Governance <The-Space-ROS-Project/Governance>` -- Details about how Space ROS is governed

 .. image:: /images/mars-wide.jpg